 Spinal nerve roots are junctions between nerves that split off from the spinal cord to extend into the body.
 Vertebrae contain small gaps to allow these nerves to leave the spinal cord.
 Damage or irritation of these nerve roots may be associated with chronic pain.
 This may also be associated with reductions in muscle control (or paresis, which may be perceived as increased weakness or loss of muscle function).
 It may also lead to the loss of motor control (i.e. paralysis).

-How Are Epidural Steroid Injections Performed?The epidural space is often chosen as a target for medical intervention as it is near enough to one’s spinal cord to offer access to spinal nerve roots without excessive infiltration into areas such as the layer of cerebrospinal fluid as described above.
+How Does An Epidural Steroid Injection Procedure Work?The epidural space is often chosen as a target for medical intervention as it is near enough to one’s spinal cord to offer access to spinal nerve roots without excessive infiltration into areas such as the layer of cerebrospinal fluid as described above.

 The epidural space is present in all spinal regions, meaning that pain in many areas of the body may be addressed by the application of epidural steroid injections.
 Injection into this area is commonly regarded as far safer than injection into other areas, such as the sub-arachnoid space or directly into nervous tissue, when wishing to deliver pain-relieving medication directly to the spine.